 When mismanaged, stress wreaks havoc on the mind and body.
 Poorly managed stress is the cause of 60% of all human illnesses, and 3/4 of all visits to the doctor, according to the American Institute of Stress.
 Fortunately, the reverse is also true.
 When properly managed, stress holds many benefits.

 As Seyle suggested, the magic in life is learning how much stress you can handle, and effective strategies to help you recover fully from your stress.
 When I was an Olympic athlete, the game was to achieve maximum stress load and balance that with the most efficient recovery.
-By alternating dynamically between these two states, my teammates and I were able to maximise our performance.
-Now, in business and personal life my outputs are different, but my philosophy remains the same: I aim to maximise production and maximise recovery.
+By alternating dynamically between these two states, my teammates and I were able to maximize our performance.
+Now, in business and personal life, my outputs are different, but my philosophy remains the same: I aim to maximize production and maximize recovery.

 How do I do this?
 I love the metaphor of muscle building because I am a recovering benchpress addict.
 Muscles only grow after they are stressed.
 Delayed-onset muscle soreness after exercise is a signal that your body is adapting.
 You are getting stronger.
 We stress our mind and spirit the same way and experience growth.
 Growth is stressful.
 Change is uncomfortable.
 Have you ever noticed that the most peaceful people you meet have often endured the most stressful tragedies?